School-Site Acquisition Requirements—

 - an independent, properly licensed and certified building inspector;

-- not be, or be an employee of, the architect, developer, contractor or any subcontractor on the project, or any management company or other agency hired by the District to perform construction or construction administrative services;
+- may not be associated with the architect, developer, contractor or any subcontractor on the project, or any management company or other agency hired by the District to perform construction or construction administrative services;

-- be approved by the applicable local government entity where the construction occurs; and
+- shall receive approval from the applicable local government entity where the construction occurs; and

 - The independent building inspector may be an inspector working outside the municipality, county, or school district in which they are employed.